suyash248/sqlalchemy-json-querybuilder/README.md

 # Sqlalchemy JSON Querybuilder

 It introduces a middleware between your application and Sqlalchemy ORM.
 So input to ORM can be provided in the form JSON/Objects.
-It supports following operators -

 # Operators